 !!!!
 ATTENTION !!!!

-As of June 20, 2015, the Bureau of Reclamation has determined there is more water available for irrigation.
-Based on current hydrologic conditions, ongoing conservation and demand management measures, the Reclamation has made one-quarter (0.25) acre-feet of Project water per irrigable acre available for delivery to Warren Act contractors (KBID and B contracts) at this time.
-KID has increased their allotment to 3.5 acre/feet per acre.
+As of June 17, 2015, the Bureau of Reclamation has determined there is more Project water available for irrigation.
+Based on current hydrologic conditions, ongoing conservation and demand management measures, the Reclamation has made an additional three-quarter (0.75) acre-feet of Project water per irrigable acre available for delivery to Warren Act contractors (KBID and B contracts) at this time.
+This is in addition to the .25 acre-foot made available in June.
 These increases are subject to change.

 2015 Projected Water Supply Click Here